scweber/header-login/readme.txt

 3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
+= 2.8.2 =
+Bug Fixes
+  - Minor fix to hide Role dropdown if Create New User is disabled

 = 2.8.1 =
 Bug Fixes
-  -User's role was being overwritten in a single site
+  - User's role was being overwritten in a single site

 = 2.8.0 =
 Bugfixes
-  -User's current role on multisite blog was being overridden by user's role on main site.
+  - User's current role on multisite blog was being overridden by user's role on main site.
 This did not allow for a user to have varying roles on a multisite install.
 Enhancement
-  -New multisite feature: Allow administrators to choose which subsites will automatically create new users and with what role.
+  - New multisite feature: Allow administrators to choose which subsites will automatically create new users and with what role.

 = 2.7.3 =
 Fixed a bug that was overwriting the User-Defined Display Name and Nicename